 - 4.82 The Grid Code Modification Proposal "GC0077: Suppression Of Sub-Synchronous Resonance From Series Compensators" was published for Industry Consultation in July 2014.
 This proposal aimed to clarify accountabilities related to managing SSO arising from interactions between Users' plant and transmission plant.
 Under CC.6.1.9 of this proposal, NGET would be made responsible for ensuring that User's Plant and Apparatus will not be subject to Unacceptable SSO conditions.
 Other Transmission Licensees would be required to ensure their Transmission System complies with these requirements in accordance with Section D, Paragraph 2.2.6 of the STC.
-Where necessary, CC.6.1.10 would require NGET to specify any SSO related site specific conditions applicable at a User's Connection Site in the Bilateral Agreement between NGET and the User. - 4.83 The proposed CC.6.1.9 specified that NGET shall ensure that Users' Plant and Apparatus will not be subject to unacceptable Sub-Synchronous Oscillation conditions as specified in the relevant Licence Standards.
+Where necessary, CC.6.1.10 would require NGET to specify any SSO related site specific conditions applicable at a User's Connection Site in the Bilateral Agreement between NGET and the User. - 4.83 The proposed CC.6.1.9 text specifies that NGET shall ensure that Users' Plant and Apparatus will not be subject to unacceptable Sub-Synchronous Oscillation conditions as specified in the relevant Licence Standards.
 So far, Licence Standards have not referred explicitly to requirements related to SSO.
-This issue has been addressed via this NETS SQSS Modification Proposal. - 4.84 This obligation would require NGET to operate the system such that under prevailing system conditions and following any of the secured events defined in Section 5 of the NETS SQSS, the system shall not be subject to Unacceptable SSO.
-If the prefault network configuration has been considered in design timescales, the system will be secure against Unacceptable SSO by virtue of design.
-If the pre-fault network configuration has not been considered in design timescales, NGET will need to manage generation, via the Balancing Mechanism, in order to allow bypassing the Series Capacitors and / or switching the HVDC Link out of service.
+This issue has been addressed via this NETS SQSS Modification Proposal. - 4.84 This obligation would require NGET to operate the system such that under prevailing system conditions and following any of the secured events defined in Section 5 and Section 9 of the NETS SQSS, the system shall not be subject to Unacceptable SSO.
+If the pre-fault network configuration has been considered in design timescales, the system will be secure against Unacceptable SSO by virtue of design.
+If the pre-fault network configuration has not been considered in design timescales, NGET will need to manage generation, via the Balancing Mechanism, in order to allow bypassing the Series Capacitors and / or switching the HVDC Link out of service. - 4.85 Although events that are more onerous than the secured events defined within the NETS SQSS might take place, the probability of these events is very low to the extent that it is not economic to invest or constrain generation to secure for such events.